Delancey Street Foundation: History

 Delancey Street Foundation was founded in 1971 in San Francisco by John Maher.
 The program began in an apartment on Polk Street that Maher, a self-described "bum" and "ex-junkie," rented to house people recovering from drug and alcohol use.
 As the number of people at the apartment increased, the group pooled funds to expand and formalize the organization, initially called Ellis Island and then renamed Delancey Street.
-It was named after Delancey Street in the Lower East Side of New York City, a settling place for immigrants at the turn of the 20th century.
+It was named after Delancey Street on the Lower East Side of Manhattan, a settling place for immigrants at the turn of the 20th century.
 According to Maher, "We wanted to get back to the concept of a bunch of wild-eyed fanatics who came over here to build a New Jerusalem and not ask Uncle Nixon for another handout."

 Maher was a former member of Synanon, which he had joined in 1962.
-Delancey Street drew inspiration and methods from Synanon, including the "Game" method of intense, confrontational group therapy; though Mimi Sibert later disavowed any relationship or influence between the two organizations.
+Delancey Street drew inspiration and methods from Synanon, including the "Game" method of intense, confrontational group therapy; though Mimi Silbert later disavowed any relationship or influence between the two organizations.

 Maher could not acquire a loan from a bank.
 For this reason, he borrowed one thousand dollars from a loan shark for startup funds.
 The first location was in a Bush Street apartment, but Maher eventually raised enough money to rent the Egyptian Consulate building in the affluent Pacific Heights neighborhood.
 When neighbors discovered there was a re-educational environment in the neighborhood, several formed a committee to have Delancey Street evicted.
 Within a year of its founding, the Delancey Street community had grown to 100 members.

 Maher met Mimi Silbert, a Boston-bred criminologist and psychologist from UC Berkeley.
 Silbert began helping Maher structure the foundation.
 Maher and Silbert also became romantically involved.

 In 1974, Delancey Street was instrumental in gaining the release from prison of Wesley Robert Wells.
 Wells went into the prison system at 19 years of age.
 By 1974, he had been incarcerated for 46 years, longer than anyone in California.
 Seven of those years were on Death Row in San Quentin State Prison.
 The campaign slogan was, "46 Years is Enough."
 Wells was paroled into the custody of Delancey Street, where he became a resident, and died a year later of natural causes.